audaciaconsulting/Audacia.Auth/openiddict/README.md

             .UseDbContext<MyDbContext>()
             .ReplaceDefaultEntities<int>();
     },
+    user => user.Id,
     openIdConnectConfig,
     hostingEnvironment);
 ```

 The additional parameters are:
+- The lambda expression `user => user.Id` is the `userIdGetter`, and just needs to be any delegate that returns the user Id
 - `openIdConnectConfig` is an instance of `OpenIdConnectConfig` (see appsettings.json section above)
 - `hostingEnvironment` is an instance of `IWebHostEnvironment`